ngelrojas/my-local-copilot/README.md

 3.5: change ollama.chat to ollama.generate, because the .generate is more complete to response.
 DONE
 3.6: create a button to delete all conversation and send info using press enter.
+DONE 2.3: check don't lose context, when we chat using ollama, in each model - create a prompting setting.
 DONE

 - panel admin
 - input for the model chat